 Fig. 3.
-Represents the percentage of women with breast cancer according to breast diseases
+The percentage of women with breast cancer according to breast diseases

 1.4 Contraceptives

-The study reveals that 78% of patients were using contraceptives before their diagnosis, compared to 22% who were not (Figure 4).
+The study revealed that 78% of patients were using contraceptives before their diagnosis, compared to 22% who were not (Figure 4).

 Fig. 4.
-Represents the percentage of women with breast cancer according to contraceptive use
+The percentage of women with breast cancer according to contraceptive use

 1.5 Menopausal hormone therapy (MHT)

-The study shows that 93% of patients were not using MHT at the time of diagnosis, while only 7% were receiving it (Figure 5).
+The study showed that 93% of patients were not using MHT at the time of diagnosis, while only 7% were receiving it (Figure 5).

-Fig. 5 represents the percentage of women with breast cancer according to menopausal hormone therapy
+Fig. 5 The percentage of women with breast cancer according to menopausal hormone therapy

 1.6 Tobacco and/or alcohol

-The study reveals that no patient reported consuming alcohol or tobacco, a result that reflects strict socio-cultural norms governing these behaviors in the studied population.
+The study revealed that no patient reported consuming alcohol or tobacco, a result that reflects strict socio-cultural norms governing these behaviors in the studied population.

 1.7 Overweight

-The study reveals that 34% of patients are overweight, while 66% maintain a normal weight.
+The study revealed that 34% of patients are overweight, while 66% maintain a normal weight.
 This significant proportion raises questions about the potential role of obesity as a risk factor in the development of breast cancer within this population (Figure 6).

 Fig. 6.
-Graph represents the percentage of women with breast cancer as a function of overweight
+The percentage of women with breast cancer as a function of overweight

 1.8 Exposure to ionizing radiation

-The study indicates that 31% of patients were exposed to ionizing radiation (X-rays, CT scans, radiotherapy, etc.), compared to 69% with no prior exposure (Figure 7).
+The study indicated that 31% of patients were exposed to ionizing radiation (X-rays, CT scans, radiotherapy, etc.), compared to 69% with no prior exposure (Figure 7).

 Fig. 7.
 The relative circle represents the percentage of women with breast cancer according to their exposure to ionizing radiation.